-For the third year running, Hull and East Yorkshire Hospitals NHS Trust has been more formally recognised for its work on apprenticeships by Health Education England through the NHS Yorkshire and Humber Talent for Care Awards.
+For the third year running, Hull University Teaching Hospitals NHS Trust has been more formally recognised for its work on apprenticeships by Health Education England through the NHS Yorkshire and Humber Talent for Care Awards.
 The 2017 awards ceremony will be held at Hull’s Guildhall on Friday 10th March to tie in with the City of Culture celebrations, and will see eight people from across Hull Royal infirmary and Castle Hill Hospital competing against their peers for awards.
 The Trust is also one of three NHS organisations vying to be named ‘Employer of the Year’.

 The full list of award nominees is as follows:

 |Rising Star||Elaine Hua, Trainee Healthcare Scientist, Neurophysiology|